ahmadkhanfar/DRIP_2025/README.md

 - Dependencies: Navigate to the Flutter/ directory and fetch dependencies:
   - `cd ../Flutter`
   - `flutter pub get`
-- Run the App: Connect your Android device via USB (or start an emulator), ensure it’s detected (flutter devices), then launch the app:
+- Run the App: Connect your Android device via USB , ensure it’s detected (flutter devices), then launch the app:
   - `flutter run`
  <br>
 This will build and install the DRIP_2025 app on your device.
 Upon launching, grant any necessary permissions (location/Bluetooth) so the app can scan for Remote ID broadcasts. <br>